heeeedjr/startup/README.md

 ## JavaScript
 JavaScript is amazing.
 It has so much power and usefulness.
 I learned that you can store data in local and session storages and use them for the application, but my favorite thing about JavaScript is its ability to interact with the DOM.
 It is something I will need to use in my startup application to dynamically load in blog posts from storage.
+I really liked using it for my startup, but its functionality in my blog is minimal.
+I need to be able to dynamically pull things from a database, and local and session storage is not an actual database.
+I don't have too many buttons or anything else to add.
+I could add a lot of API's using JavaScript, but I decided to create a page where I can test what blog posts would look like before actually posting them, a staging area if you will.

 ## Sources
 [W3 Schools](https://www.w3schools.com/bootstrap5/index.php)